Bachelors Degree, , University of Illinois at Urbana-Champaign

 On The Record

 I am running for re-election to the McHenry County Board because I believe our government needs to be reminded that it was created to serve its citizens, not the other way around.
-Although I am passionate about many County issues, since my election in 2012 I have been working diligently with fifteen other County leaders to revise McHenry County’s Zoning and Development laws.
-As a local zoning attorney who, before being elected to the county board, regularly appeared in front of the county on zoning matters, I believe that our zoning laws are too cumbersome and complicated to be applied fairly.
-For example, in 2011, almost one half of filed zoning petitions were by landowners who were forced to file in response to zoning or permit violations issued by the county.
-There has to be a better way.
-The new zoning ordinance is being written so that every rule serves a purpose, and is a reasonable way to protect the health, safety and welfare of all McHenry County’s citizens.
-With the electorate’s help I hope to be able to continue to use my experience to serve the citizens of McHenry County.
+Although I am passionate about many County issues, since my election in 2012, I have been working diligently with fifteen other County leaders to revise McHenry County’s Zoning and Development laws.
+I am a local zoning attorney who, before being elected to the county board, regularly appeared in front of the county on zoning matters.
+I believe that our zoning laws are too cumbersome and complicated to be applied fairly.
+For example, in 2011, almost fifty percent of all zoning petitions filed were by landowners who were forced to file in response to zoning or permit violations issued by the county.
+The new zoning ordinance addresses this problem by adding a common sense statute of limitations for violations related to anything built prior to 2005.
+With the electorate’s help, I hope to be able to continue to use my experience and expertise to serve the citizens of McHenry County.

 Do you believe county government should continue to keep its tax levy frozen?
 Why or why not?
 And if not, what expenses would you cut to ease the burden on taxpayers?